RealShanks/RealShanks/README.md

 - 👋 Hi, I’m @RealShanks
-- 👀 I'm, like most of you (I assume), self taught, so things can get a little messy like this extremely long text line
+- 👀 I'm self-taught, so things can get a little messy like this extremely long text line
 - 🌱 I’m currently learning python3!
 And anything else I can lay my eyes on
 - 💞️
 - 📫 Instagram: @not_sashank_rao